 Is your home in good shape?
 Be honest: Underestimating maintenance needs could end up costing you when negotiating a sale.
-If the siding is damaged, rusted or rotting, you might have to remove and replace it, perhaps with vinyl or wood finishing.
+If the siding is damaged, rusted or rotting, you might have to remove and replace it with vinyl or wood siding.
 But it may be that all it needs is a fresh paint job.
 A few gallons and you’re good to go!
 This goes for the entryways, too, especially the front door.
 The first thing people see is the gateway to your palace, so it’s a definite must-do if the door needs a refresher.

 3. Landscaping, Landscaping, Landscaping